Cookies & Privacy.

 The cookies we useHow they help us

-We will ask for your permission (consent) to place cookies or other similar technologies on your device, except where these are essential for us to provide you with a service that you have requested.
+We will ask for your permission (consent) to place cookies or other similar technologies on your device, except where these are essential for us to provide you with a service that you have requested (strictly necessary cookies).

-If you do not want to accept cookies, you can change your browser settings so that cookies are not accepted.
-If you do this, please be aware that you may lose some of the functionality of this website.
+If you do not want to accept, or wish to remove cookies, you can change your browser settings so that cookies are not accepted.
+If you do this, please be aware that you may lose some of the functionality of this website and your saved preferences.
 For further information about cookies and how to disable them please go to the Information Commissioner’s webpage on cookies: https://ico.org.uk/for-the-public/online/cookies/.

 Marketing